Clarifai/old-docs/api-guide/annotate/auto-annotation-walkthrough.md

 ### Create the Workflow

-We will now joint all the models together into a single workflow.
+We will now join all the models together into a single workflow.

 Every input will be predicted by General Embed model to generate embedding.
 The output of the embed model (embeddings) will be sent to general concept to predict concept and cluster model.
 Then the concept model's output (a list of concepts) will be sent to concept mapper model which maps Clarifai concept to your concept, `people`, `man` and `adult` in this case.
 Then the mapped concepts will be sent to both concept thresholds models (`GREATER THAN` and `LESS THAN`). `GREATER THAN` model will filter out the concept if it lower than corresponding value you defined in model and send the final concept list to `write success as me` model which labels the input with these concepts (your app concepts only) as you with `success` status.
 You can train or search on these concepts immediately.
 The `LESS THAN` model will filter out the concept if it is higher than the corresponding value you defined and send the final concept list to `write pending as me` model which labels the input with these concepts (your app concepts only) as you with `pending` status.